Student Paper Contest

 Please check the final program book, as these times might change without further notification.

 Judges from all topical conferences will select the first and second place winners among the Student Paper Finalists based on the quality of the final paper, the poster presentation, and the oral presentation.
-The winners will be announced at the Plenary Session on Tuesday morning.
+The winners will be announced at the Plenary Session on Tuesday.